eMaringolo/pharo-bx-wrapper/README.md

 ## About this wrapper

-This wrapper is build with the objective of being able to run `bx` from the comfort of the Pharo image.
+This wrapper is built with the objective of being able to run `bx` from within the comfort of the Pharo image.

-It is built using [OSSubprocess](https://github.com/marianopeck/OSSubprocess/) extensively to invoke the external `bx` commands.
+It uses [OSSubprocess](https://github.com/marianopeck/OSSubprocess/) extensively to invoke the external `bx` commands.
 Since this is a work in progress, it's been tested in Linux only, so only `OSSUnixSubprocess` is implemented.

 ## BX Commands